 German attacks on other nations during World War 2.
 A sign reads 'Belgique' near a building.
 Germans in Denmark, Belgium, Luxembourg, Holland and France.
 German soldiers on tanks and other military vehicles as they advance in blitzkrieg (lightning war).
 They advance through the Dutch farmlands.
-German Ju-52 planes fly in formation and drop paratroopers.
-The destruction of Rottterdam by heavy German bombardment.
-People bury their dead at cemetery..
+German Ju-52 aircraft fly in formation and drop paratroopers.
+The destruction of Rotterdam by heavy German bombardment.
+People in Netherlands bury their dead at cemetery.
 French refugees leave their cities.
 Adolf Hitler looks at the Eiffel tower in Paris, with other German officials, during occupation of France.
 Aerial view of the city.
-German bombers attack London, England (the blitz).
+German bombers attack London, England during the blitz.
 Shattered equipment on the ground and destroyed buildings in London, England.
-Hitler observes the German Western Wall defenses.
+Hitler observes the German Atlantic Wall defenses.
 The battle and Allied evacuation of Dunkirk.
 White cliffs of Dover Sea shore in view.
 Map depicts German positions.
 The Battle of Britain.
 British spitfire planes attack German bombers.
 Children being evacuated from London and Paris.
 Fires and aerial bombardment at night by German aircraft during blitzkrieg.
-Rubble being cleared by British.
-British men and women working in munitions and aircraft factories.
+Rubble being cleared by British following bombing by German aircraft.
+British men and women war production workers in munitions and aircraft factories.
 Hitler and Goering with others in the railroad carriage where French authorities surrender at Compiegne in June, 1940.
-German forces attacking the Soviet Union, with tanks, infantry and warplanes, in Operation Barbarossa, on June 22, 1941.The mobilization of Soviet defense forces.
+German forces attacking the Soviet Union, with tanks, infantry and aircraft during Operation Barbarossa, on June 22, 1941.The mobilization of Soviet defense forces depicted with scenes of Soviet citizens listening to radio updates and reading newspapers about invasion.
+Soviet men mobilizing for military training.
+New recruits in Russia prepare for military action.

 Nazi soldiers at attention with guns drawn in Berlin during World War 2.
 U.S. soldiers on watch from damaged Berlin building.
 Man watching the Brandenburger Tor with binoculars while sitting in car.
 Pan American passenger airplane in flight after the war.
 Pan American passenger reading Time and other magazines onboard.
 Aerial view of Berlin early 1960s.
 Pan American plane landing at Tempelhof Airport.
 Pan American passengers descending to tarmac under sign that reads, "Today Pan American has completed 93153 Transatlantic Crossings".
 West German immigration officer inspects passport of tourist in Tempelhof Airport’s passport control.
 Brandenburg Gate from West Berlin during the early 1960s.
 A man observing the Brandenburger Tor from the Straße des 17.
 Juni street in West Berlin.
 Sign saying “Achtung!
 Sie verlassen jetzt West-Berlin” (“Warning!
 You are now leaving West-Berlin” in German).
 View of Berlin in 1920s and 1930 decades.
 Drive through Brandenburg Gate in the 1920s.
 Point of view shot driving through Berlin in the 1920s.
 Various street signs in Berlin showing “Unter Den Linden” and “Friedrichstraße”.
 Tourist bus flying American flag departs in Berlin 1920s.
 Humboldt University of Berlin (Humboldt-Universität zu Berlin) along the Unter den Linden boulevard during the 1920s.
 View of the Berlin Cathedral dome.
 View of the Gendarmenmarkt square showing the Konzerthaus and the French Church.
 Pedestrians in Friedrichstraße.
 Berliners in Lustgarten park on Museum Island.
 Early Nazis driving in Berlin streets in 1930s.
 Hitler saluting parade.
 Hitler addressing Germans.
 Berlin in ruins in Spring 1945 as occupying Allied tanks pass in front of Brandenburg Gate.
 Old starving woman walks on streets of Berlin amid ruins in 1945.
 Ruins of Berlin include Reichstag Building during 1945 battle.
 Women and children emerging from underground Berlin bunker in 1945, to a scene of devastation and rubble in the city.
 Ground view of the Kaiser Wilhelm Memorial Church (Kaiser-Wilhelm-Gedächtniskirche) after being bombed.
 Interior of ruined Reichstag Building.
 Potsdam Conference 1945, Map of WWII Europe.
 Berlin map, including official Berlin map with signatures showing Zones of Occupation.
 Germany allied control authority gathering including American, British, and Soviet representatives.
 French, American, Soviet flags in Germany.
 Rebuilding of Berlin mostly by women clearing rubble, using shovels, buckets, wheelbarrows and cleaning old bricks for reuse.
 Over-crowded train in Germany post-WWII filled with German civilian refugees abandoning the cities and heading to the countryside of Germany to resettle.